CoderHam/data-512-final-project/README.md

     **"India is no longer considered a poor country and yet many children do not receive a good education." - Rachel Williams"**

     I intend to test if this is true for other countries with better/worse economies.

+3. **Government's role in Education**
+    1. Do governments change their investment in education over time?
+Is it related to their annual GDP?
+    2. In what components of education does the government invest more in and which does it invest less?

+4. **Quality of Education**
+    1. Is the learning outcomes of different subjects negatively correlated i.e. does performing well in one subject correlate with performing badly in another subject?
+    2. Which subjects have seen improvements over time in terms of scores?
+Has the academic curriculum become harder in the recent years?

 ## Human-Centered Design Considerations